Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 ## User Profile
 represent an authenticated user

+### Verify Accounts
+Once an admin call the endpoint to validate a user, from the backend, we will update user information an then, we will comunicate with notification team in order to send the message to user

 ### Data for User Profile

 * id (is necesary to perform actions like validate user, is not visible in the interface)